A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

 If we take $\beta$, an arc which does not cross $\alpha$.
-As there is a bijection between the Auslander-Reiten quiver of $Q$ and the translation quiver built in \cite{BM01} for case $A$ and \cite{BM02} for case $D$, the arc $\beta$ corresponds to a unique object $X_\beta$ situated on the Auslander-Reiten quiver of $Q$.
-Cutting the Auslander-Reiten quiver first, or the translation quiver built by Baur and Marsh first (and then associating $X_\beta$ with $\beta$ on the new cut quiver) is the same.
-Thus, the diagram is commutative.
+As there is a bijection between the Auslander-Reiten quiver of $Q$ and the translation quiver built in \cite{BM01} for case $A$ and \cite{BM02} for case $D$, the arc $\beta$ corresponds to a unique object $X_\beta$ situated on the Auslander-Reiten quiver of $Q$. \begin{enumerate} \item In case $A$: we assume that $\alpha$ is the arc from $1$ to $m+2$ with no loss of generality.